Orange chromide: Diet

 The species co-occurs throughout its range with the green chromide (Etroplus suratensis).
 Orange chromides prey on the eggs and larvae of the green chromide and also act as a "cleaner fish" removing parasites from the larger green chromides in a cleaning symbiosis.
 The species also feeds on zooplankton and algae.

 Parental care

 Young orange chromides feed on mucous coating of their parents; this is essential for the small fry survival.
-During the feeding period, the parent fish mucous glands increase 34%.
+During the feeding period, the parent fishes' mucous glands increase 34%.